Shreets/Mutual-GitHub/README.md

 # Mutual-GitHub

-The chrome extension is used to see mutual GitHub followers when you visit a person's profile
+The chrome extension is used to see mutual GitHub followers when you visit a person's profile.
+This extension is published in web store with same name

 **Find in Web Store :** https://chrome.google.com/webstore/detail/mutual-github/momfmojdajiafeagimngkaekoooihmcn